eliasmagn/amazon_invoices/readme.md

 3. Provide an encryption password.
 Credentials and settings are encrypted into `.env.enc` and only decrypted into a temporary `.env` file during downloads.
 4. If you already have an `.env.enc`, click **Konfiguration laden** to decrypt and prefill the stored credentials, directory, and database path.
 The entered password is reused for the next download run.
 5. (Optional) Enable **Per Browser herunterladen (--browser)** to force Selenium to perform the PDF downloads directly.
 Enable **Browserfenster anzeigen (--no-headless)** if you need to watch the automated browser.
 6. Click **Download starten**.
-The worker logs into Amazon Business, discovers new invoice links, downloads PDF files, parses totals, payment references, and invoice dates, renames the PDFs with that metadata, and stores the enriched filenames and metadata in the SQLite database.
+The worker logs into Amazon Business, discovers new invoice links, downloads PDF files, parses totals, payment references, invoice dates, and product names, renames the PDFs with that metadata, and stores the enriched filenames and metadata in the SQLite database.
 7. Use **Datenbank neu laden** or the search field to refresh and filter the table.
 The **Datum** column now reflects the invoice date (falling back to the download timestamp only when the PDF omits it), and the **Summe** label shows the total of the currently displayed invoices.

 The GUI deletes the temporary `.env` file when the worker finishes.
 Existing `invoices.db` files will be migrated automatically if an outdated schema is detected; older data is preserved by renaming the legacy table.